hyung8789/FlashMem_Simulator_2.0/README.md

 <h3><strong>< Bugs and needs to be improvement ></strong></h3><br>

 1) Status with only log blocks assigned : not a repetitive overwrite for a specific offset within a Data Block, overwrite for all offsets within a Data Block, so invalidated the Data Block and assigned only Log Block.
 However, an issue with an offset not corresponding to the offset unit mapping table in Log Block exists.<br>

+2) If all data in the log block is written with sequentially : For efficiency, Switch Merge should be performed instead of Full Merge<br>
 <br></br>

 <h3><strong>< References ></strong></h3><br>